digital-futures-academy/airport-challenge/README.md

 How I approached the problem
 -------

+I started with creating a domain model of the user stories, so I could map out all the objects, their properties and messages, and the outputs connected with those messages.

 Using test-driven development, I developed a series of tests that covered all of the acceptance (and extended) criteria from the user stories.
 I think thought about edge cases where these tests could be caught out if values weren't what they should be, but the test thought the information was correct.
 I then worked through the acceptance criteria, building code based only on what the test required.

 Screenshots of my code in action
 -----

 Here are all the tests written for this task.

 <img width="535" alt="Screenshot 2021-10-17 at 22 19 12" src="https://user-images.githubusercontent.com/91621852/137645379-c32563d7-5dc1-4e02-8eb0-3223f012d547.png">